Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_idct_optimization.md

 	These OpenCL functions use events to signal their completion and synchronize execution.

 1. Open the application timeline report of the hardware emulation run.
-If you forget how to view the report, you can go back to previous section for detailed steps.
+If you forget how to view the report, you can go back to previous lab for detailed steps.

 	The green segments at the bottom indicate when the IDCT kernel is running.